Published on in Vol 11 (2024)

 Table 1 presents the results of the heuristic evaluation conducted on the InPACT at Home website.
 For the heuristics of consistency and standards, and helping users recognize, diagnose, and recover from errors, the website received a score of 0, indicating that the evaluators did not perceive these as usability issues.
 Two other heuristic categories, recognition rather than recall and help and documentation were assigned a score of 2, indicating minor usability problems.
 For three categories, namely match between the system and the real world, flexibility and efficiency of use, and aesthetic and minimalist design, the website received a score of 3, indicating major usability problems.
 Finally, the heuristics of visibility of system status, user control and freedom, and error prevention were rated with a severity score of 4, representing usability catastrophes.

 Table 1.
-Heuristic evaluation for the Interrupting Prolonged Sitting With Activity (InPACT) at Home website.
+Heuristic evaluation for the Interrupting Prolonged sitting with ACTivity (InPACT) at Home website.

 HeuristicsViolationRecommendationSeverity